rycolab/website/content/publication/pimentelal-tacl-23/index.md

 # 7 = Thesis; 8 = Patent
 publication_types:
 - '2'

-# Publication name and optional abbreviated publication name.
 publication: '*Transactions of the Association for Computational Linguistics*'
 publication_short: ''

-abstract: "Over the past two decades, numerous studies have demonstrated how less predictable (i.e. higher surprisal) words take more time to read.
-In general, these previous studies implicitly assumed the reading process to be purely responsive: readers observe a new word and allocate time to read it as required.
-These results, however, are also compatible with a reading time that is anticipatory: readers could, e.g., allocate time to a future word based on their expectation about it.
-In this work, we examine the anticipatory nature of reading by looking at how people's predictions about upcoming material influence reading times.
-Specifically, we test anticipation by looking at the effects of surprisal and contextual entropy on four reading-time
+abstract: "Over the past two decades, numerous studies have demonstrated how less\
+  \ predictable (i.e. higher surprisal) words take more time to read.
+In general,\
+  \ these previous studies implicitly assumed the reading process to be purely responsive:\
+  \ readers observe a new word and allocate time to read it as required.
+These results,\
+  \ however, are also compatible with a reading time that is anticipatory: readers\
+  \ could, e.g., allocate time to a future word based on their expectation about it.\
+  \ In this work, we examine the anticipatory nature of reading by looking at how\
+  \ people's predictions about upcoming material influence reading times.
+Specifically,\
+  \ we test anticipation by looking at the effects of surprisal and contextual entropy\
-  datasets: two self-paced and two eye-tracking.
-In three of four datasets tested, we find that the entropy predicts reading times as well as (or better than) the surprisal.
-We then hypothesise four cognitive mechanisms through which the contextual entropy could impact RTs -- three of which we design experiments to analyse.
-Overall, our results support a view of reading that is both anticipatory and responsive."
+  \ on four reading-time datasets: two self-paced and two eye-tracking.
+In three of\
+  \ four datasets tested, we find that the entropy predicts reading times as well\
+  \ as (or better than) the surprisal.
+We then hypothesise four cognitive mechanisms\
+  \ through which the contextual entropy could impact RTs -- three of which we design\
+  \ experiments to analyse.
+Overall, our results support a view of reading that is\
+  \ both anticipatory and responsive."

 # Summary.
 An optional shortened abstract.
 summary: ''